0nyr/journals2data/README.md

 I made a mistake by pushing both to `main` and `sigint`.
 I need to merge both branches properly.

+I merged with fast-forward.
+No conflict to `sigint` branch.

 * [X]~~Fix the CLI launcher~~ Changed how it is supposed to work since what I wanted to do is not possible.
 * [X] Finish the Makefile
 * [X] Finish the doc, especially conf param description.